 WORKING GROUPS are self-organizing teams led by interested and engaged leaders.
 Working Groups are made up of Members, Supporters and other stakeholders who come together to collaborate around a particular topic relevant to Sustain Ontario’s vision.

 The ADVISORY COUNCIL is comprised of sector leaders who recommend policy and advocacy priorities and strategy for Sustain Ontario.

 The STEERING COMMITTEE is comprised of 4-7 members of the Advisory Council.
-The role of the Steering Committee is to provide administrative support to the Director and ensures the accountability of the alliance.
+It is responsible for planning and ensuring the financial and legal well-being and accountability of Sustain Ontario.